myth/trashcan/README.md

 trashcan
 ========

-Hosting repo for exercises and other stuff at uni
+Hosting repo for assignments given at the university.